 Norbert Davis was good at describing journeys into waste places: shacks in marshes near warehouses; snowstorms out West, weedy yards in isolated city manufacturing districts.
 Traveling in these environments usually results in comic physical indignities for his hero.
 The remote Mexican highlands of The Mouse in the Mountain, are one of the largest scale, and most successful, of such desolate regions in Davis.
 There is also the flash flood in the Mohave Desert at the finale of Sally's in the Alley.
 Urban desolate locations appear in "Murder in the Red", "Give the Devil His Due".

 Walls in swanky locations in Davis tend to be colored as well: there is the red enameled art gallery in "Watch Me Kill You!", and the black leather paneled elevator in "Give the Devil His Due".
+The fancy apartment building hall has white walls, bright pink carpeting and matching pink doors in "You Bet Your Life".

 Some comedy about a hotel mistaking the hero for a crooked, blackmailing private eye, anticipates those later, full-blown Davis stories in which honest PI's systematically masquerade as crooks.